How To Paint Mason Jars

 Do you have a few mason jars sitting around your house?
 Maybe they are being used as a vase for some flowers right now or possibly drinking glasses (that’s what we do in our house).

-I am going to show you how to paint mason jars and when we’re done you’ll feel confident on how to transform a plain mason jar into a colorful piece of decor with just some simple craft paint!
+I am going to show you how to paint mason jars and when we’re done you’ll feel confident about how to transform a plain mason jar into a colorful piece of decor with just some simple craft paint!

 This guide on how to paint mason jars contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.